 Michael G. DeGroote will serve as Chairman of the Board and a Director of RESI upon consummation of the Combination.
 Mr. DeGroote has served as the Chairman of the Board, President and Chief Executive Officer of RESI since April 1995.
 Mr. DeGroote has served as Vice Chairman and a Director of Republic Industries since August 1995.
 Mr. DeGroote also served as Chairman of the Board, President and Chief Executive Officer of Republic Industries from May 1991 to August 1995 and Senior Chairman of the Board of Republic Industries from May 1991 to August 1991.
 Mr. DeGroote is a private investor who owned a controlling interest in Laidlaw Inc. ("Laidlaw"), a Canadian waste services company, from 1959 until he sold his interest to Canadian Pacific Limited in 1988.
 Mr. DeGroote served as Chairman and Chief Executive Officer of Laidlaw from 1959 until June 1990, when he resigned from those positions to pursue personal business matters.
-Mr. DeGroote's term as a director of Gulf Canada, Inc. since May 1995.
-Mr. DeGroote's fress.
+Mr. DeGroote has served as a Director of Gulf Canada, Inc. since May 1995.
+Mr. DeGroote's term as a director of RESI will expire at the 1997 Annual Meeting of Stockholders of RESI.

 Joseph E. LoConti will serve as Vice Chairman and a Director of RESI upon consummation of the Combination.
 Mr. LoConti has served as Director of RESI since April 1995.
 Mr. LoConti founded Alliance in 1987, and currently serves as its President and as Chairman of the Board.
 Mr. LoConti practiced law and operated a private law firm in Cleveland, Ohio from 1978 through 1985 and has had extensive experience in the insurance and environmental industries since that time.
 In 1991, a Federal District Court in Ohio convicted Mr. LoConti of willful failure to file federal income tax returns on a timely basis for the years 1984 and 1985.
-Although the returns were filed and the taxes paid prior to the conviction, the offenses for which Mr. LoConti was convicted required proof only of failing to file such returns on a timely basis.
+Although the returns were filed and the taxes paid prior to the conviction, the offenses for which

+Mr. LoConti was convicted required proof only of failing to file such returns on a timely basis.
 Mr. LoConti's term as a director of RESI will expire at the 1998 Annual Meeting of Stockholders of RESI.